rchampati/pcf-kbs/README.md

 - That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
 - Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons); and

-### Deliver an article
+### Submit article
 When creating new articles, please make sure you mark the article as being a draft until it has been approved by another support engineer.
 When editing articles please be careful as saved changes will be immediately visible to end users.

 - You will only be able to switch to Simplified Workflow if:
-- There is only one project being viewed by your board (to check this, look at the board's filter); and
+- There is only one project being viewed by your board (to check this, look at the board's filter);
 - That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
 - Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);

-### Article review
+### Article Review
 There are no specific requirements as to which section headers you should include in an article.

+- That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
+- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);

+### Publish Article
  Every KB article may have a different set of headers that are appropriate for it.

+ - You will only be able to switch to Simplified Workflow if:
+ - There is only one project being viewed by your board (to check this, look at the board's filter);

 ## Knowledge Base Topics
 This might be done in an activity with other team members, such as story mapping, specification workshops